GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-neo4j/docs/README.md

 ## Introductory Blog

 Neo4j has released flex templates for GCP Dataflow which support complex ETL processes through configuration not code.
 This capability fills a gap for joint GCP and Neo4j customers who are looking for cloud native data integration without having to manage Spark services.
 Over the past decade, graph databases have become an invaluable tool for discovering fraud, understanding network operations and supply chains, disambiguating identities, and providing recommendations – among other things.
 Now, BigQuery, Spanner, and Google Cloud Storage customers will be able to easily leverage graphs to mine insights in the data.

 There are many ways to move data into Neo4j.
 The most popular approach for bulk loading Neo4j is the LOAD CSV cypher command from any client connection such as Java, Python, Go, .NET, Node, Spring and others.
 Data scientists tend to favor the Neo4j Spark connector and Data Warehouse connector, which both run on DataProc and are easily incorporated into python notebooks.
 For individual users, the graphical ETL import tool is very convenient and for enterprises needing lifecycle management, Apache Hop, a project co-sponsored by Neo4j, is a great option.

 The Dataflow approach is interesting and different for a few reasons.
 Although it requires a customized JSON configuration file, that’s all that is required.
 No notebooks, no Spark environment, no code, no cost when the system is idle.
 Also, Dataflow runs within the context of GCP security so if a resource is accessible to the project and service account there is no need to track and secure another resource locator and set of credentials.
 Finally, the Neo4j flex template implements Neo4j java API best practices.

 These features make this solution ideal for copy-and-paste re-use between customer environments.
 For example, a best-practices mapping that loads Google Analytics (GA) from BigQuery to Neo4j could be leveraged by any GA customer.
 ISVs may leverage this capability to move their solutions to the Google cloud and Google Data Lake adopters will accelerate their adoption of graph as an essential side-car service in their reference data architectures.

 ## Executing Template Example

 The template requires the following parameters:

-* jobSpecUri: GS hosted job specification file
+* jobSpecUri: GCS hosted job specification file
-* neo4jConnectionUri: GS hosted Neo4j configuration file
+* neo4jConnectionUri: GCS hosted Neo4j configuration file
-* inputFilePattern: (Optional) Job spec source override with GS text file
+* inputFilePattern: (Optional) Job spec source override with GCS text file
 * readQuery: (Optional) Job spec source override with query
-* optionsJson: (Opitonal) JSON formatted string to supply runtime variables that replace $ delimited variables
+* optionsJson: (Optional) JSON formatted string to supply runtime variables that replace `$` delimited variables

 Template can be executed using the following gcloud command: